OpenSO2/so2control/src/camera/readme.md

 - `phx` - supports Active Silicon framegrabbers using the sdk
 - `mock` - mocks the camera subsystem for development and testing

-To add support for other framegrabbers/SDKs, this file will have to be reimplemented.
+To add support for other framegrabbers/SDKs, copy mock/camera.c and implement the functions therein.